Smartling/SmartlingHelp/_v2endpoints/files/upload-file.md

 Uploads original source content to Smartling (50MB limit for .ppt, .pptx; 25MB limit for .idml; 20MB limit for .doc, .docx; and 10MB limit for all others).

-See [Supported File Types](/developers/Supported-File-Types) for a list of accepted file types.
+See [our Files documentation](/developers/files/) for a list of accepted file types.